 Beth Duane, Chief Marketing & Communications Officer, Corning Museum of Glass

-Ross Levi, Executive Director / Vice President, New York State Division of Tourism - I LOVE NY
+Lisa Soto, Director of Tourism Marketing, Licensing, and Public Relations, New York State Division of Tourism - I LOVE NY

 How can your museum drive tourism and increase the economic impact of your community?
 What marketing tools can museums use?
 How can museums partner with their local tourism promotion agency to drive visitors to their organizations?
 Hear from industry professionals on how to make your museum a destination.

 Interpretation for Placemaking: Humanities NY Workshop

 Scarlett Rebman, Grants Officer, HNY

 Darren St. George, Education and Public Programs Director at Preservation Long Island